PhillypHenning/Witchlight/Sessions/Arc-5/Starved-Goblin-Casino.md

 **Timing**: After party has been in casino 30-60 minutes, or when dramatically appropriate

-**Entrance**: Side door from "employee area," accompanied by 2 Bearded Devils who treat her with respect.
+**Entrance**: Side door from "employee area," accompanied by **1 Bearded Devil** who treats her with professional respect.
 She's clearly a known and welcome guest.

 **Maurnu**: Works with Tempest (Bavlorna's hagspawn son), scarred and practical, no-nonsense.
 Knows the party well from previous encounters.

 **Interaction**:
-- Recognizes party immediately—greets them by name
+- Recognizes party immediately—greets them by name with genuine warmth
-- Not surprised to see them here ("Figured you'd end up somewhere stupid eventually")
-- Pulls them aside to a "private" alcove (still watched, but quieter)

-**The Warning** (Players hear this, characters DO NOT realize what they're losing):
-- Leans in close, speaks quietly but urgently
-- "Listen carefully.
-This place is cursed.
-Not the fun Feywild kind—the insidious kind."
-- "Every hour you spend here, you lose something.
-Not starvens.
-Not gold.
-Something... internal.
-Wisdom.
-Judgment.
-Self-control."
-- "The characters don't notice.
-That's the trick.
-You think you're fine, but you're not.
-You need to get out before it's too late."
-- Shows them scars on her wrist—tally marks.
-"Six hours.
-That's how long I was here before Tempest pulled me out.
-Took two days to feel like myself again."

-**Information**:
-- "Tempest sent me to scout casino security and gather information for the alliance."
-- "The owners here—Velisara and Caldrien—they have agreements with all three hags.
-This place is neutral ground.
-Nobody touches it."
-- "That's why it's perfect for meetings.
-Hagspawn can't be tracked here."
+- A spark of amusement and happiness to see the group again
+- "Well, well.
+Figured you lot would turn up here eventually.
+Good to see you in one piece."
+- Willing to chat and catch up, but keeps conversation light and careful
+- **Aware the casino has eyes and ears**: Skabatha and the owners are watching/listening
+- Won't discuss sensitive topics openly in the casino

+**The Note**:
+- At some point during conversation, subtly passes a folded note to **Di or Yanaba**
+- Note reads: *"Meet me outside.
+Walk with me. —M"*
+- If asked, claims it's just "catching up properly, away from the noise"

-**The Offer**:
+**The Walk Outside**:
-- "Tempest, Creak, and 3 want to meet with you.
-Properly.
-To discuss the alliance."
+When they step outside (one party member, maybe two):
+- Walks a short distance from casino entrance, into the treeline
+- Uses **Message** cantrip (whispers directly into their ear, untraceable)
+- *"The Hagspawn Sons—Tempest, Creak, and 3—request a word with your group."*
+- *"You can find them to the east, at the edge of Thither.
+They want to discuss the alliance."*
-- "They know you've been to the Twilight Court.
+- *"They know you've been to the Twilight Court.
 They know you survived.
-That means something."
+That means something."*
-- "You help us kill the hags, we help you get whatever you need.
+- *"Help them, they help you.
 Toyhouse location?
-We know it.
+They know it.
 Access to Yon?
-We can arrange it."
+They can arrange it."*

-**Hook**:
+- Verbally (in case anyone's watching): "It's good seeing you again.
+Be careful in there.
+Places like this... they take more than coin."

+**The Warning** (Spoken casually, like friendly advice):
+- "Don't stay too long in there.
+Feels fine at first, but trust me—it gets under your skin."
+- "Six hours I was here once, before Tempest dragged me out.
+Took days to feel right again."
+- Shows scars on her wrist—tally marks.
+"Kept track so I'd remember how bad it got."
+- "Just... watch yourselves, yeah?"

+**Note for DM**:
+- Maurnu is genuinely glad to see them and trying to help
-- Won't say more details in casino ("The walls listen.
-The floors remember.
-This place reports everything to the coven.")
+- She's cautious because she knows the casino reports to the Hourglass Coven
-- Suggests meeting outside after they "collect those carnival idiots and get clear of this cursed place"
-- "Find me by the mushroom circle northwest of here.
-One hour after you leave.
-Don't be late—I don't wait around."

-**Note for DM**: Maurnu is genuinely trying to help.
-She's been working with the hagspawn long enough to know the casino's dangers.
-Her warning about the Wisdom saves is ONLY for the players—the characters remain unaware they're being affected.
+- Her warning about time in the casino is real—the Sinner's Weight debuff affects everyone
+- The Message spell ensures the sensitive information (Hagspawn meeting) stays private

 ---